 | Premature task completion | No shared progress state; absent stop conditions | Task management layer |

 Every failure maps to a missing architectural primitive.
-The CIV pattern introduces three roles that together address the failure modes above.
+The CIV pattern introduces three roles that together address these failure modes.

 The CIV Pattern: Three Roles, Two Nested Control Loops